Home Uses

 Home Salt Therapy Options

 Home salt therapy has grown in popularity as people seek the benefits of salt rooms without having to visit a spa or wellness center.
-There are several options available for those looking to create an at-home salt room experience.
+There are several options available for those looking to create an at-home experience.

-Portable salt rooms are one option that can be easily set up and taken down, making them an appealing choice for many homeowners.
+Portable salt rooms are one option that can be set up and taken down, making them an appealing choice for many homeowners.
 They typically include a halogenerator, which is a machine that grinds and disperses salt particles into the air to mimic the environment of a salt cave.
 These portable rooms can be found online or through the Salt Therapy Association.

 • Salt Booth – If space and budget considerations make a full salt room impractical, a salt booth might be the perfect alternative.
 It is a smaller, self-contained unit that provides a concentrated salt therapy experience, requiring less room and, often, less investment.